oracle-livelabs/oci/oci-apm-springboot/04-create-file-system/create-file-system.md

 ## Task 3: Mount the file system to Kubernetes pods

-1. Click the **>..**  icon from the top right corner in the Oracle Cloud console menu bar, to start a Cloud Shell environment which will appear at the bottom of your page.
+1. Click the **Developer tools** icon from the top right corner in the Oracle Cloud console menu bar, then select **Cloud shell** to start a Cloud Shell environment which will appear at the bottom of your page.
    ![Oracle Cloud console, Menu](images/3-3-1-menu.png " ")

     >	**Note:** If the Cloud Shell is already running but the window is minimized, you can restore the window by clicking the **Restore** icon on the toolbar.